chrisvxd/og-impact/README.md

 > This is a [pro feature](https://og-impact.saasify.sh/pricing).

 Creating your own, branded template can be done via [the Editor](http://ogimpacteditor.netlify.com).
 It's as simple as HTML and CSS, with [handlebars](https://handlebarsjs.com/guide/#what-is-handlebars) for templating.
-We also provide [an API](https://chrisvxd_og-impact.saasify.sh/docs#operation/registerPOST) to register custom templates if that's more your thing.
+We also provide [an API](https://chrisvxd_og-impact.saasify.sh/docs#operation/publishPOST) to publish custom templates if that's more your thing.

 **IMPORTANT: Your template will be public, so it's important to watermark the template with your brand or URL**.